theOGognf/finagg/README.rst

     finagg install -ss economic -ts indices -z -r

-The installation will point you where to get free API keys and will write them to a local ``.env`` file for storage.
+The installation will point you where to get free API keys for each API that requires one and will write those API keys to a local ``.env`` file for storage.
 Run ``finagg install --help`` for more installation options and details.

 Basic Usage
 -----------